 166 individuals with an established monogenic cause of neonatal diabetes were identified within the monogenic diabetes registry.
 The majority of patients had mutations within the KCNJ11 (48.8%), ABCC8 (13.3%) or INS (15.7%) gene.
 Of 21 (12.7%) subjects with 6q24-TND, all 6 who are currently over 18 years of age reported recurrence of hyperglycemia requiring insulin therapy.
 3 adults (UC153A, UC90A and UC277A) were available for dynamic studies while a fourth patient (UC702A) was transitioned to oral SU therapy as an outpatient.
 Their clinical details are outlined in table 1.
 None of the available patients were on SU therapy in the six-month period prior to the study and all had uniparental disomy of chromosome 6 (UPD6) as the underlying genetic cause of 6q24-TND.

 When comparing MMT off SU with those after a five-day course of SU, there was no difference in the serum glucose.
-C-peptide values were significantly higher in patients follow a course of SU (p<0.05 by repeated measures ANOVA).
+C-peptide values were significantly higher in patients following a course of SU (p<0.05 by repeated measures ANOVA).
 When comparing AST off SU with those after a five-day course of SU, there was no significant difference in the serum glucose.
 The C-peptide response was again higher following a course of SU (p<0.01 by repeated measures ANOVA).
 The results of the MMT and AST are displayed in figure 1.

 All four subjects successfully transition off insulin therapy in lieu of oral medications.
 Patients had their glycemic control assessed at varying times after transitioning.
 Subjects’ insulin doses immediately prior to transition medications and medications at reassessment are outlined in table 1.
 Two patients required metformin and sitagliptin combination therapy in addition to an SU to achieve adequate glucose control.
 Another patient required metformin in addition to SU therapy.